 My research aims to deconstruct popular liberal ideas.
 People often have positive associations with the term diversity.
 Many view its widespread acceptance as a sign of social progress.
-My research, however, examines the underbelly of liberal values like diversity by tracking its transformation in a changing global political economy.
-I explore how celebratory discourses about increased racial and economic diversity often obscures the ways in which it limits access to high-quality public schools for the district’s most vulnerable students.
+My research, however, examines the underbelly of liberal values like diversity by tracking how it is commoditized vis-a-vis a changing global political economy.
+I explore how celebratory discourses about increased diversity in schools often obscure the fact that it pushes out low-income Black and Latinx students.
 This speaks to the limits of well-meaning liberalism.
 It explores the management of difference in a neoliberal era, which promotes a duplicitous inclusion that is ultimately exclusionary.

 My work has been supported by the Wenner-Gren Foundation, the American Educational Research Association, and Penn’s Urban Studies Program.
 My research articulates with the anthropology of education, activism, ethics, migration, and urban studies.

 Liu, R., & Shange, S. (2018).
 Toward Thick Solidarity: Theorizing Empathy in Social Justice Movements.
 Radical History Review, 131

 Liu, R. & Lui, D. (2012).
 Growing Up is Activism.
 20-minute, Non-fiction Digital Film.

 Liu, R., Lewis, E., & Snellinger, A. (2011).
 Editorial Introduction to Virtual Issues on Youth.
 Cultural Anthropology Online.

 ED 014: Pedagogy and Power: Introduction to Education